thierrydutoit/iDSP/index.md

-## Welcome to GitHub Pages
+## Welcome to the iDSP Project

-You can use the [editor on GitHub](https://github.com/thierrydutoit/iDSP/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This page contains reactive *web-based* material for developing *intuition* in *Digital Signal Processing*.
+The material exposed here is organized into a lit of figures which are usually proposed statically in textbooks, leaving mental work on the student side.
+For each figure, we propose pointers to videos, tools, and code which provide progressive insights into the conepts aimed to be exposed in the original figure.

 ### Markdown